Supporting numerical weather prediction and climate monitoring

 The RO will provide high-resolution temperature and water vapour profiles by gaining measurements of bending angle profiles in the troposphere and the stratosphere with high vertical resolution and accuracy.
 The measurement of bending angles can be used to obtain information on refractivity profiles, which can be used to retrieve atmospheric temperature and humidity profiles, as well as surface pressure.
 A secondary objective is to provide space-weather information through measurement of electron density and its profile in the middle and high atmosphere.

-The unique combination of global coverage; high precision, high vertical resolution; long-term stability, and all-weather viewing enabled by the long Global Navigation Satellite system (GNSS) wavelengths, demonstrated by RO measurements, complement and enhance data sets obtained by existing in situ and other remote sounding techniques.
-This is established to have a direct impact in the improvement of operational Numerical Weather Prediction forecasts and climate monitoring.
+The unique combination of global coverage; high precision, high vertical resolution; long-term stability, and all-weather viewing enabled by the long Global Navigation Satellite system (GNSS) wavelengths, demonstrated by RO measurements, complement and enhance datasets obtained by existing in situ and other remote sounding techniques.
+This is established to have a direct impact in the improvement of operational NWP forecasts and climate monitoring.

-Innovative features of this new RO instrument receiver are the possibility to observe, acquire and track signals from the modernised GPS and from the Galileo navigation systems, by handling the combinations of the dual-frequency signals from the same GNSS satellite (see table below), up to 500 km height (thus enabling the ionospheric monitoring).
+Innovative features of this new RO instrument receiver are the possibility to observe, acquire and track signals from the modernised GPS and from the Galileo navigation systems, by handling the combinations of the dual-frequency signals from the same GNSS satellite (see table below), up to 500km height (enabling the ionospheric monitoring).

 Tracking of CDMA-based GLONASS and the COMPASS/Beidou signals might also be possible, depending on the actual GNSS signal structures implemented.
 The RO Instrument will acquire, as quickly as possible, all the signals exploiting a new full open-loop tracking strategy, aiding both the code phase and the carrier phase tracking through the use of a range/Doppler model.
 The standard closed-loop tracking is also implemented.